megawattka/kover/README.md

 # Dependencies
 - All platforms.
-- pymongo 4.10.1 (latest for now) or later.
 - python 3.10
 - MongoDB 6.0+ (not sure about older versions)
 - pydantic 2.10.6 or later